LinkUpStudio/ruby-course-presentations/6/PITCHME.md

 #### Migrations

-More detailed about migrations you can find here: <br> https://edgeguides.rubyonrails.org/active_record_migrations.html
+More details about migrations you can find here: <br> https://edgeguides.rubyonrails.org/active_record_migrations.html

 ---